mshamilkhan/Mini-Lang-Compiler-C-plus-plus/README.md

 **SCOPING**

-Scoping in Pilot is done using identation , not curly brace (similar to python).
+Scoping in Mini Lang is done using identation , not curly brace (similar to python).
 Statements with the same indentation have the same scope
 <hr>

 **FUNCTIONS**

-The general syntax of a function in pilot is as follows:
+The general syntax of a function in Mini Lang is as follows:

     function <function_name> :
         ~ code